 In the VP's Office

 Widely viewed as having been one of the more influential figures within the office of the vice president (OVP) during the George W. Bush presidency, Addington was involved in several controversies.
-Among them: the decision to ignore Justice Department misgivings and approve memos authorizing torture techniques during interrogations of "war on terror" suspects; the effort to keep secret the Bush administration's warrantless surveillance program; and the decision to block the release of key documents to the Senate Intelligence Committee regarding its investigation into prewar intelligence.
+These included the decision to ignore Justice Department misgivings and approve memos authorizing torture techniques during interrogations of "war on terror" suspects; the effort to keep secret the Bush administration's warrantless surveillance program; and the decision to block the release of key documents to the Senate Intelligence Committee regarding its investigation into prewar intelligence.

 Referred to as "Cheney's Cheney" or "Cheney's hit man," Addington became Cheney's chief of staff after I. Lewis Libby was indicted in connection to the PlameGate affair.